aws-samples/aws-saas-factory-hybrid-saas-identity/README.md

 <img src="./resources/images/tenant_3_id_token.png" alt="drawing" width="600"/>

+Figure 14: Sample ID token as a result of an tenant-3 backend user login (LDAP)

 Notice the same "custom:tenantid" claim in the "id_token_payload" and the same issuer "iss".
 Backend API resources who typically introspect the id token to extract tenant context can reliably use this custom claim to interpret the tenant of the request they are about to process.
 With this you have successfully deployed and tested HSI solution, before you close out, head to the [next](#Conclusion) section.
 ## Conclusion
 In this Hybrid SaaS Identity hands-on SaaS solution, you have created base infrastructure, onboarded three tenants, added federation to backend IDP's.
-By visitng the root page of the tenant subdomain as well as the /admin page, you observed that you could log in with either admin user or the backend IDP user and still get an ID token issued by Cognito with tenant UUID as a custom claim.
-This is the conformity in experience that HSI is built for, seamlessly federating into both legacy and OIDC compatible IDP backends.
+By visitng the root page of the tenant subdomain as well as the /admin page for, you observed that you could log in with either admin user or the backend IDP user belonging to Cognito or Simple Directory service and still get an ID token issued by Cognito with tenant context (tenant UUID as a custom claim).
+This is the conformity in experience that HSI is built for.
 Read the [developer guide](./developer-guide.md) for a detailed walkthrough of how HSI is built, functions and aspects like scaling.
-> :eyes: The resources you have created in this handson saas solution might be outside of the free tier limits, so please visit the next section to [cleanup](#Cleanup).
+> :information_source: The resources you have created in this handson saas solution might be outside of the free tier limits, so please visit the next section to [cleanup](#Cleanup).

 ## Cleanup
 While trying out this solution, there could be situations where you want to start over, so here are the most common scenarios and how you reset them.